Linux Cross Builds#

 out/linux-sdk/riscv64/artifact.env

 This helper uses linux/Dockerfile.sdk with BUILD_MODE=cross and the amd64-hosted cross compiler image.
-During successful cross SDK builds, CMake should identify the active C++ compiler as GNU 16.1.0 rather than the Ubuntu 26.04 system GCC toolchain.
-It is the first real host-side rootfs export step toward a full multi-architecture non-QEMU endbuild, but it does not yet replace the full :latest pipeline.
+During successful cross SDK builds, CMake should identify the active C++ compiler as GNU 16.2.0 rather than the Ubuntu 26.04 system GCC toolchain.
+It is the first real host-side rootfs export step toward a full multi-architecture non-QEMU end-to-end build, but it does not yet replace the full :latest pipeline.

 linux/Dockerfile.sdk also forwards the checked-in LLVM_RELEASE pin into the target-clang step, so rebuilding an SDK artifact from an older cross-compiler-amd64 base still refreshes /opt/llvm-target to the repository pin instead of inheriting a stale base-image environment value.